Semantic segmentation of multispectral photoacoustic images using deep learning: Materials and methods

-The images were acquired using the MSOT Acuity Echo device (iThera Medical, Munich, Germany) using 26 wavelengths equidistant from 700\,nm to 950\,nm.
-Each distinct location was imaged for approximately 30 seconds.
-The US images were reconstructed using a proprietary backprojection algorithm and the PAI images were reconstructed using an in-house developed Delay-And-Sum (DAS) algorithm\cite{kirchner2018signed} within the Medical Imaging Interaction Toolkit (MITK) \cite{wolf2005medical}.
-The sequences were post-processed including a correction for variations in the laser pulse energy and optimization of the Signal-to-Noise-Ratio (SNR).
+The images were acquired using the multi-spectral optoacoustic tomography (MSOT) Acuity Echo device (iThera Medical, Munich, Germany) using 26 wavelengths equidistantly chosen between 700\,nm and 950\,nm{, similar to ~\cite{chlis2020sparse} and allowing the results of this study to be easily applied to data-driven oximetry~\cite{grohl2021learned}}.
+Each location was imaged freehand and as statically as possible for approximately 30 seconds.
+The US images were reconstructed using a proprietary backprojection algorithm provided by the vendor and the PA images were reconstructed using a custom implementation of the backprojection algorithm~\cite{kirchner2018signed} within the Medical Imaging Interaction Toolkit (MITK)~\cite{nolden2013medical}.
+The sequences were post-processed including a correction for variations in the laser pulse energy and an optimization of the Signal-to-Noise-Ratio (SNR).
 To correct for the variations in laser pulse energy, the PA images were divided by the respective laser pulse energies.
-As a consequence of the different reconstruction algorithms with different fields of view used for PAI and US images, the PAI images were cropped to enable a co-registration with the US images. {To optimise the SNR, the co-registered sequences were divided into four sections of approximately 8 seconds.
-These sections were averaged and the one with the highest acutance was used, which is defined by the mean of the image gradients.}
+Because of the different reconstruction algorithms with different fields of view used for PA and US images, the PA images were cropped to enable co-registration with the US images.
+In particular, the skin visible in both PA and US images was used to manually co-register the images.
+To optimize the SNR, the co-registered sequences were divided into four sections of approximately 8 seconds that were averaged, and the averaged section with the highest acutance defined by the mean of the image gradients was used.